 When creating a link, the text should identify the purpose of the link and allow users to decide if they want to follow the link.
-The text for link to a document should convey the title, document type, and the size.
+The text for a link to a document should convey the title, document type, and size.
 For example:

 Using the document name, type, and size in the link text makes it possible to meet WCAG 2.0 2.4.4.

 Why is there so much space between lines?

 Lines that are leaded too tightly or loosely can diminish readability by making it harder for the eye to know where to return to when the line breaks.

 Increased spacing between paragraphs, lines, words, and characters benefits people with low vision or some cognitive disabilities.

 By having sufficient space between letters, words, lines, and paragraphs, websites built on the latest version of Stanford Sites will be easier to read and meet WCAG 2.1 1.4.12, Text Spacing.

 The color and weight of text are important for making your site perceivable, especially by users with low vision and color deficiencies.
 The text colors on Stanford Sites were selected to meet the WCAG 2.0 1.4.3 minimum contrast ratio.
 Although other text colors will meet this requirement, changing the text color is not an available feature at this time.

 If a different text color for headers and links is a requirement for your site, contact Stanford Web Services to discuss a custom subtheme project.